-While the federal and Pennsylvania anti-discrimination laws do not protect individuals from discrimination based on sexual orientation, sex stereotyping arguments have been used successfully by homosexual plaintiffs to pursue sex discrimination cases based on arguments that their failure to live up to gender stereotypes resulted in an adverse employment action.
+While the federal and Pennsylvania anti-discrimination laws do not expressly protect individuals from discrimination based on sexual orientation, sex stereotyping arguments have been used successfully by homosexual plaintiffs to pursue sex discrimination cases based on arguments that their failure to live up to gender stereotypes resulted in an adverse employment action.
 Prowel v.
 Wise Business Forms, Inc., 579 F. 3d 285 (3rd Cir.
 2009).

 Transgender students throughout the United States have successfully pursued Title IX claims alleging that they are being subjected to discriminatory sexual stereotyping.